 - Undertaking research related to Scotland

-How to Apply: Applications for masters scholarships are made online through the eVision portal.
+How to Apply: Applications for masters opportunities are made online through the eVision portal.
 The application form will be available through an alert, see the “When to Apply” section below.

 - When to apply:

 - Applications for Research Master’s scholarships should occur either: